On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

 +1em

-\textbf{\textit{Generalized models in the wide sense.}} The new definition of generalized models requires only a~minor modification of the former one.
-By an {\it ultrafilter\/} (or {\it generalized\/}) {\it interpretation\/} we still mean a~map which takes functional and relational symbols to ultrafilters over operations and relations on a~set~$X$.
+\textbf{\textit{Ultrafilter models in the wide sense.}} The new definition of ultrafilter models requires only a~minor modification of the former one.
+By an {\it ultrafilter\/} {\it interpretation\/} we still mean a~map which takes functional and relational symbols to ultrafilters over operations and relations on a~set~$X$.
 But valuations of variables now will be in the set~$X$ itself, not in~$\scc X$.
-Thus